 The missiles fell “in the areas located on the banks of the Dnipro river and in the plant”, he said, without reporting any casualties or damage.

-The river divides the areas occupied by Russia and those under Ukraine’s control are divided by the Dnipro river.
+Areas occupied by Russia and those under Ukraine’s control are divided by the Dnipro river.

-Kyiv and Moscow have traded accusations over several rounds of shelling on the plant this month, with the strikes raising fears of a nuclear catastrophe and led to an emergency meeting of the UN Security Council on Thursday.
+Kyiv and Moscow have traded accusations over several rounds of shelling on the plant this month, raising fears of a nuclear catastrophe and led to an emergency meeting of the UN Security Council on Thursday.

-Ukraine said the first strikes on August 5 hit a high-voltage power cable and forced one of the reactors to stop working.
+Ukraine said the first strikes on August 5 damaged a power cable and forced one of the reactors to stop working.

 Then strikes on Thursday damaged a pumping station and radiation sensors.

-Backed by Western allies, Ukraine has called for a demilitarised zone around the plant and demanded the withdrawal of Russian forces.
+Ukraine, backed by Western allies, has called for a demilitarised zone around the plant and for the withdrawal of Russian forces.